 1. Introduction

 Studies in humans have indicated associations between measures of heart rate variability (HRV) and adverse cardiovascular effects, and links between changes to HRV and particle inhalation have been demonstrated 1.
 Following these, a number of studies have been undertaken to explore the effects of the particle, including nanoparticle, inhalation on HRV in animal models and investigate the potential mechanisms for the effects seen, e.g. Upadhyay, Stoeger (2); Zheng, McKinney (3); and Rossi, Savi (4).
 The majority of these studies have used invasive techniques to obtain electrocardiograms (ECGs) in unrestrained animals, requiring anaesthesia and surgical implantation of telemetry devices.
 It is possible that anaesthesia may depress cardiovascular function, and a recovery time of at least 2 weeks after transmitter implantation is required 5.
 According to several studies, physiological parameters at baseline are lower in animals implanted with transmitters than those obtained with traditional techniques requiring restraint 6.
 There are also difficulties in analysing and interpreting HRV data for unrestrained animals due to variable activity levels 7.
-To address these two issues a non-invasive technique was developed to obtain ECGs in conscious rats using food pad electrodes within a nose-only inhalation exposure tube.
-The aim of the preliminary experiments described here was to determine if the inhalation of iron oxide NPs by aged rats provoked a change in HRV using this non-invasive system.
+To address these two issues a non-invasive technique was developed to obtain ECGs in conscious rats using foot pad electrodes within a nose-only inhalation exposure tube.
+The aim of the preliminary experiment described here was to determine if the inhalation of iron oxide NPs by aged rats provoked a change in HRV using this non-invasive system.

 2. Materials and Methods